AveryLiu/TD-DMN/data/splits/README.md

+The access to ACE 2005 requires license **LDC2006T06**, I am not certain if I can publicly reveal the file names.
-License is required to access the ACE data, please send me  an email to get the list of file names if you have the right license.
+For those who hold the license please email me for the file names of the split.